-Where would you absolutely love to take your mom?
-If you need a little inspiration to get you on that DREAM mother-daughter trip you’ve been meaning to take, I hope this can be it.
+Where would you LOVE to take your mom?
+Traveling with Mom can be the best travel experience ever.
+If you need a little inspiration to take that DREAM mother-daughter trip, I hope this can be it.

 A trip to New York City to see a Broadway play for herself.
 Red sandstone cliffs and Green Gables on Prince Edward Island.
 The elephants, jungles and beaches of Thailand.
 Or, Europe’s grandest royal castles and the Emerald Isle’s dramatic drop-offs into the ocean.